 why do botanists find them difficult?

-The ancestry and breeding behaviour of British male ferns, as understood at present, are complicated and incompletely understood, but the science reveals much that (I think) makes male fern biology a fascinating, if demanding study.
+The ancestry and breeding behaviour of British male ferns, as understood at present, are complicated and incompletely comprehended , but current understanding reveals much that makes male fern biology a fascinating, if demanding study.

 In the absence of apomixis, reproduction of hybrid plants is rare, but if chromosome doubling coincides with hybridisation, reproduction may be reinstated.
-The cell division mechanism that produces the spores (meiosis) is, by and large, disabled by the non-combination of incompatible chromosomes from separate species, but it can snap back into action when polyploidy creates matching sets.
+The cell division mechanism that produces the spores (meiosis) is, by and large, disabled by the non-combination of incompatible chromosomes from separate species, but it can snap back into action when polyploidy creates matching sets (see also Niklas 2016).

-That is how we got Polypodium interjectum (a hexaploid: 222 chromosomes) from the sterile hybrid of P. cambricum (fertile diploid: 74) and P. vulgare (fertile tetraploid: 148) known, when we find it today, as P. x font-queri (sterile triploid: 111), followed by doubling (fertile hexaploid: 222).
+That is how we got Polypodium interjectum (a hexaploid: 222 chromosomes) from the sterile hybrid of P. cambricum (fertile diploid: 74) and P. vulgare (fertile tetraploid: 148), which is known, when we find it today, as P. x font-queri (sterile triploid: 111), followed by doubling (fertile hexaploid: 222).

-Doubling during hybridisation is also how the common male fern D. filix-mas became a successful, widespread species.
-It is a fertile tetraploid (164 chromosomes), having twice the chromosomes of each of its diploid parents (82 x 2 = 164).
+Doubling during hybridisation is also how our common male fern D. filix-mas became a successful, widespread species.
+It is a fertile tetraploid (164 chromosomes), having twice the chromosome complement of each of its diploid parents (82 x 2 = 164).
 The hybrid, like the parents, would have been sterile had not something happened during meiosis that duplicated its chromosomes and made what we consider to be a distinct species.

 D. oreades is reckoned to be the most ancient of our five male ferns, a diploid British species whose ancestry is unknown, but it was probably involved in the origins of all of our male ferns.
 Its ancestry can be defined with a genome formula: OO.